-- Analytic Journal: usually a Timesheet Journal, - Product: a service product that describes how this employee would be charged out, for example as Service on Timesheet.
+- Analytic Journal: usually a Timesheet Journal, - Product: a service product that describes how this employee would be charged out, for example as Senior Consultant.

-17.1.2 Contract Management
+15.1.2 Management of employment contracts

 If you install the hr_contract module you can link contract details to the employee record.
-The configuration wizard to install this module is shown below.